-- a) The Participants may apply the following buyer risk credit enhancements (BRCE) which allow for the application of a Credit Enhancement Factor (CEF) of greater than 0: - Assignment of Contract Proceeds or Receivables - Asset Base Security - Fixed Asset Security - Escrow Account - b) Definitions of the BRCE and maximum CEF values are set out in Annex VIII. - c) BRCEs may be used alone or in combination with the following restrictions: - The maximum CEF that can be achieved through the use of the BRCEs is 0.35. - "Asset Based Security" and "Fixed Asset Security" cannot be used together in one transaction. - In the event that applicable country risk classification has been improved through the use of "Offshore Future Flow Structure Combined with Offshore Escrow Account", no BRCEs may be applied. - d) The Participants shall give prior notification according to Article 48 a) for transactions with a non-sovereign obligor/guarantor having a credit of greater than 5 million SDRs where BRCEs result in the application of a CEF of greater than 0.
+- a) The Participants may apply the following buyer risk credit enhancements (BRCE) which allow for the application of a Credit Enhancement Factor (CEF) greater than 0: - Assignment of Contract Proceeds or Receivables - Asset Based Security - Fixed Asset Security - Escrow Account - b) Definitions of the BRCE and maximum CEF values for both Category 1-7 obligors as well as Market Benchmark obligors are set out in Annex XIII. - c) BRCEs may be used alone or in combination with the following restrictions: - The maximum CEF that can be achieved through the use of the BRCEs is 0.35 for Category 1-7 transactions, and 0.25 for Market Benchmark transactions. - "Asset Based Security" and "Fixed Asset Security" cannot be used together in one transaction. - In a Category 1-7 transaction where the applicable country risk classification has been improved through the use of "Offshore Future Flow Structure Combined with Offshore Escrow Account", no BRCEs may be applied. - d) The Participants shall give prior notification according to Article 48 for transactions with a non-sovereign obligor/guarantor having a credit of greater than SDR 5 million where BRCEs result in the application of a CEF of greater than 0, or whenever BRCEs are used in a Market Benchmark transaction that result in pricing below the corresponding TCMB MPR.